The Dungeon Master

 Below the precipice where the abbey and its tower are, as if they were the ribs of long-dead animals, the broken carcasses of forgotten boats lie half-buried in the lugubrious sands of the beach.
 A testament to the village’s misery.

 The small houses, covered in a greenish mold, stretch chaotically through the rocky landscape of southern Whitesparrow as if they had sprouted from the rock itself.

 With doors and windows covered up by cheap talismans bought to travelers and bums, Leda’s villagers have put their faith into the dark arts in search of protection for their children.

 Besides the occasional laughter that reeks of despair and madness, there are no sounds of life left in the small village, only the constant complaints of seagulls looming over large pools of fetid fish.
-Fish that no merchant would buy, not even to feed their pigs.
+Fish that no merchant would consider buying, not even to feed the pigs.

-Leda its located at the south coast of Whitesparrow, near the frontier between the town of Imuria and the Longhammer Kingdom.
+Leda its located on the south coast of Whitesparrow, near the frontier between the town of Imuria and the Longhammer Kingdom.

 Despite covering a fair amount of terrain on the rocky coast of Whitesparrow, Leda it’s relatively small.
 There is no fertile ground there, only a few wide trees the fishermen use to build and repair their boats.